 The template-haskell library provides Lift instances for many common data types.
-Furthermore, it is possible to derive Lift instances automatically by using the DeriveLift (page 296) language extension.
-See Deriving Lift instances (page 296) for more information.
+Furthermore, it is possible to derive Lift instances automatically by using the Deriv-eLift (page 298) language extension.
+See Deriving Lift instances (page 298) for more information.

 • You may omit the \$(...) in a top-level declaration splice.
 Simply writing an expression (rather than a declaration) implies a splice.
+For example, you can write

+'''

+module Foo where

+import Bar

+f x = x

+$(deriveStuff 'f) -- Uses the $(...) notation

-For example, you can write f x = x g y = y+1 deriveStuff 'g -- Omits the $(...)
+g y = y+1

+deriveStuff 'g -- Omits the $(...)

+h z = z-1

+'''